 Colors can be separated into two main categories; warm and cool colors.
 What colors are classed as warm, and what colors are classed as cool and how can they influence us?

 It was Isaac Newton who created the first visual circular color diagram around 1665, also known as the commonly labelled (Color Wheel).

-Cool Colors – The primary cool color is Blue.
-The main secondary cool colors are Green, Purple and Violet hues.
+Cool Colors – The primary cool color is blue.
+The main secondary cool colors are green and purple hues.
 Gray is considered a neutral cool color.

 Warm Color Influences

-Warm colors can increase energy levels, physical and mental, speed up heart rates and increase blood pressure, encourage impulsiveness, increases our appetites and generally encourages expression of emotions.
+Warm colors can increase energy levels, physical and mental, speed up heart rates and increase blood pressure, encourage impulsiveness, increase our appetites and generally encourage expression of emotions.

 Cool Color Influences

 Cool colors generally have a calming and relaxing influence.
 They can lower heart rate and blood pressure and discourage aggressive and impulsive behaviors.
 Cool colors are generally believed to suppress emotions and appetites.

 Warm colors also give the impression of warmth or heat, while cool colors can actually make us feel cold or cooler than the current temperature.
 Hence the labels, warm and cool colors are based on their influences.

 Warm and cool colors also affect our depth perception.
 Artists often use cool colors to make objects seem further away, and warm colors to make areas of an image or painting appear nearer or more prominent.